 White-tailed deer populations are stable in Nebraska, with approximately 450,000 in the wild.
 The white-tailed deer can be seen all over the state.

 Nevada – Desert Bighorn Sheep

 Nevada’s state mammal, the desert bighorn sheep (Ovis canadensis nelsoni), has adapted incredibly well to the mountainous terrain.
 The bighorn sheep was designated the official state animal of Nevada in 1973.
 Nevada’s herd is as large as nine thousand sheep, mainly in the South of the state.

 In Nevada, one of the best times of year to see the bighorn herds are from April to October.
 They come down from the mountains to the lake in Hemmenway Valley Park in Boulder City.
 They can be seen at the lake every day from the middle of the morning to the late afternoon.

 New Hampshire – White-Tailed Deer

 The white-tailed deer was named the state animal of New Hampshire in 1983.
-The deer is common to most of North America and has been for a long time.
+The deer is familiar to most North America and has been for a long time.

 When the first Europeans settled in the state, there was a large supply of white-tailed deer.
-The deer provided important resources to the settlers, with clothing coming from their skins and tools made from their antlers.
-The historical value and the fact that vast amounts of white-tailed deer in New Hampshire made the pick of them state mammal easy.
+The deer provided essential resources to the settlers, with clothing coming from their skins and tools made from their antlers.
+The historical value and vast amounts of white-tailed deer in New Hampshire made the pick of state mammals easy.

 There are approximately one hundred thousand white-tailed deer in New Hampshire.
 These can be seen in large herds in the southern counties of Cheshire, Hillsborough, and Rockingham.
 They can also be found grazing in Grafton county along the Connecticut River Valley.